bitwiseworks/python-os2/Doc/library/stdtypes.rst

    The tuple of base classes of a class object.

-.. attribute:: class.__name__
+.. attribute:: definition.__name__

-   The name of the class or type.
+   The name of the class, function, method, descriptor, or generator instance.

-The following attributes are only supported by :term:`new-style class`\ es.
+.. attribute:: definition.__qualname__

+   The :term:`qualified name` of the class, function, method, descriptor, or generator instance.

+   .. versionadded:: 3.3

 .. attribute:: class.__mro__